TechPot-Studio/peb.js/.github/ISSUE_TEMPLATE/help-wanted.md

 ---
 name: Help Wanted
 about: If you are a developer or contributor, ask a question that you cannot solve
-title: "Help Wanted: "
+title: 'Help Wanted: '
-labels: 'help wanted'
+labels: help wanted
 assignees: ''

 ---

 ### Question